CHIN 2213 - Translation for Chinese Speakers: Chinese-English

 Learning Activities Summary

-Specific Course RequirementsStudents are expected to attend all lectures and tutorials.
+Specific Course RequirementsStudents are encouraged to attend all lectures and expected to participate in all tutorials.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: